weitingchentw/oracle-based-spot-dex/readme.md

 ### 4. Start the Website

 Now, you're all set.
-Run `npm run dev` to run the website and request the test tokens by clicking the water droplet image on the UI (and sending an on-chain transaction).
+Run `npm run dev` to run the website and request test tokens by clicking the water droplet image on the UI (and sending an on-chain transaction).

 # What's Next